flightaware/mongotcl/README.md

 Finish the bson object.
 I guess this rounds it out and completes it.

+* $bson new_oid $key

+Append a key and a bson-library-generated oid to the bson object.

+* $bson to_list

+Enumerate bson object as a list.

 * $bson print

 Print is for debugging only, it sort of shows you what's in the bson object.